op-a-l/op-a-l/README.md

 - 👋 Hi, I’m @op-a-l
-- 👀 I’m interested in music software
+- 👀 I’m interested in music software, web-app development
-- 🌱 I’m currently learning digital art
+- 🌱 I’m currently learning digital art at the university and development all alone

 <!---
 op-a-l/op-a-l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.